Nord-Trøndelag: Government

 Nord-Trøndelag County Municipality runs 3000 km of county roads, public transport, eleven upper secondary schools with 7,000 pupils, regional development and other minor issues.
-The county municipality is led by a 35-member county council, which in the 2007 election has consisted of members of seven parties.
-The administration is led by a county cabinet with six members, representing the Labour Party, the Conservative Party, the Liberal Party and the Christian Democratic Party.
-The cabinet is led by Alf Daniel Moen of the Labour Party, while Gunnar Viken of the Conservative Party is county mayor.
+The county municipality is led by a 35-member county council.

 The Nord-Trøndelag County Governor is the state's representative in the county.
-Since 2009, the governor has been Inge Ryan, a former parliamentarian for the Socialist Left Party.
 The county is covered by three district courts, Inderøy District Court, located in Steinkjer, Stjør- and Verdal District Court in Levanger, and Namdal District Court in Namsos.
 All are subordinate Frostating Court of Appeal.
 The county is covered by Nord-Trøndelag Police District.

 Nord-Trøndelag also constitutes an electoral district for the Parliament of Norway, consisting of six representatives.
-In the 2009 election, the Labour Party received three representatives, Gerd Janne Kristoffersen, Arild Stokkan-Grande and Susanne Bratli, in addition to Robert Eriksson of the Progress Party, Lars Peder Brekk of the Centre Party, and Lars Myraune of the Conservative Party.
-Since 2008, Brekk has been Minister of Agriculture and Food.